 What Distressed Asset Investors Can Glean from Low Interest Rates, Rising Asset Prices and Insolvency on the Horizon DailyDAC readers know that we try to confine ourselves to publishing “evergreen” thought leadership—general education for business owners and investors about business bankruptcy, its alternatives, and related subjects.
 There isn’t a stark line between the news of […]

 The Overlooked (Giant) Asset Class: Executory Contracts In today’s world, one of the most important sources of assets and liabilities for a debtor is its executory contracts.
 Companies that were once heavy with assets and employees now have a much lighter balance sheet accompanied by many more business agreements enabling (or causing) them to utilize […]

-Editors’ Note: this is part of our irregular series in which we answer readers’ questions.
+How Types of Sales Affect the Purchase of a Distressed Business Editor’s Note: this is part of our irregular series in which we answer readers’ questions.
 If you have a question, submit it to [email protected] and we will try to answer it.
-QUESTION: What is the first integral decision a potential purchaser of a distressed business must make?
-ANSWER: Assuming that the seller has not already […]
+Question What is the first integral decision a buyer must make […]

 Why a Secured Creditor May Push to Sell Collateral Outside of Bankruptcy Editors’ Note: This is part of our irregular series in which we answer readers’ questions.
 If you have a question, submit it to [email protected] and we will try to answer it.
 Question: An investment banker recently wrote in, saying: “I am currently […]